 A subset of ISO 19107 classes (clause 6) which is the minimum required to support 0, 1, 2 and 2.5 dimensional spatial schemas.
 As such it is restricted to specifying only data and does not include operations; and

 Additional constraints (omitted optional elements or constrained cardinalities) which are imposed on these classes by this profile.

+Additional classes for certain kinds of curvilinear geometry.
+These additional classes are based on specifications that are expected to be in the next edition of ISO 19107.

 Figure 7-1 — S-100 Spatial Schema relationship with ISO 19100 Packages